We recently hired a staff of 10,000.

 Bee colonies have been declining worldwide, for reasons not completely understood.
 Theories include loss of habitat, pesticides, mites, genetics or a combination of the above.

-So why did Chef Kyle want to bring a colony to Blue KC?
-“I was first exposed to urban beekeeping when I was living and working at various restaurants in New York,” Chef Kyle explained.
-“After arriving in Kansas City, I wanted to help bring urban beekeeping to the area to help both re-establish the bee population and educate on the importance of bees in our ecosystem.”
+So why did we want to bring a colony to Blue KC?
+We wanted to help bring urban beekeeping to the area to help both re-establish the bee population and educate on the importance of bees in our ecosystem.

 Unfortunately, after making it through the past winter, the Blue KC beehive bee colony collapsed.
-It wasn’t for lack of food; the bees left between 5 and 10 pounds of honey that Williams and his team will harvest.
+It wasn’t for lack of food; the bees left between 5 and 10 pounds of honey that our beehive staff will harvest.

-While saddened by the loss, Chef Kyle is anything but a quitter.
+While saddened by the loss, our beehive staff are anything but quitters.
 “At the end of the day we cannot control nature and this was and is a great learning experience.
 We got another round of bees to start the process all over again.
 Hoping this time they’ll stay for the long term.”

-This March Chef Kyle released the new queen and bees into the Blue KC beehive with the help of his mentor, Clayton Lee, President of Missouri Bee Keepers Association.
-Just as before, Chef Kyle’s café staff will help manage the bees as part of their daily kitchen duties.
+This March, we released the new queen and bees into the Blue KC beehive with the help of our mentor, Clayton Lee, President of Missouri Bee Keepers Association.

 Follow our monthly series, where we’ll go into more detail about the new hive, the journey from hive to table and share recipes featuring fresh honey.